visciang/mbs/README.md

 A **Meta Build System** to organizate / build / release / deploy a large ~~micro~~ service oriented mono-repository with focus on **consistency**, **reproducibility** and **extensibility**.

-Docker **containerization** technology is used both to run `mbs` and to define your own standardized toolchains to build your software components.
+Docker **containerization** technology is used both to run `mbs` and to define your own standardized toolchains to build and deploy your software components.

 With MBS you can easly define the toolchains to build the different type of software components in you mono-repo and express the **dependency graph** among them (DAG), to consistently build only what's really changed (**checksum** based) and **cache** the results, a radically different approach to "git trigger based" pipeline services.